 - Work accidents

 Make no mistake, slip and fall accidents are no joke and belong on this list.
-According to the CDC, they are the leading cause of death for those over the age of 65.
+According to the National Council on Aging, they are the leading cause of death for those over the age of 65.

 What compensation is available for a wrongful death?

 The damages (legal speak for compensation) that can be awarded in a Long Beach wrongful death claim are economic and non-economic.
 As the names imply, one can be added up with a calculator while the other cannot.
 They include: